The disk precession in a Be star-magnetar binary and its application to the rotation measure of FRB 20201124A: FRB 20201124A

 In E1, FAST monitored FRB 20201124A from April 1, 2021, to June 11, 2021 (UT).
 During a total observing time of 91 hours, 1,863 bursts were detected.
 A total of 1,103 bright bursts with a $S/N > 30$ are adopted to measure the RM \citep{Xu_2022Natur.609..685X}.
 Intriguingly, the RM of the adopted bursts shows dramatic variation in a short term ($\sim 60$ days), and the maximum variation can reach about 500 $\rm{rad\,m^{-2}}$, making it the first FRB observed with rapid RM variation in such a short timescale \citep{Xu_2022Natur.609..685X,Wang_2022NatCo..13.4382W}.

 E2 spans from 25 September 2021 to 17 October 2021 (UT), with a total observation of 19 hours.
 However, a total of 881 bursts was observed during the first four days, i.e., 25-28 September 2021, whereas no bursts were detected later in this epoch \citep{Zhou_2022RAA....22l4001Z,Zhang_2022RAA....22l4002Z,Jiang_2022RAA....22l4003J,Niu_2022RAA....22l4004N}.
-Among these 881 bursts, a total of 536 bursts with $S/N \geq 50$ are adopted to measure RM.
+Among these 881 bursts, 536 bursts with $S/N \geq 50$ are adopted to measure RM.
 The RM of the E2 bursts remains at the average level of the E1 bursts, but displays a feature of continuous drop. swinging and orthogonal jumping PAs are also found in some of these bursts \citep{Niu_2024ApJ...972L..20N}.

-E3 is conducted by FAST from 2 February 2022 to 26 May 2022, during the third active cycle.
-In this epoch, 1,467 bright bursts with $S/N>20$ are detected in the total observing time of 34.3 hours \citep{Xu_2025arXiv250506006X}.
-The RM data of the E3 bursts also show a variation feature within several tens of days, but at a level of $\sim100\,\rm{rad\,m^{-2}}$, which is a few times lower than that of epoch one. \cite{Xu_2025arXiv250506006X} searched for the periodicity of the RM variation in the E3 bursts, and a period of $\sim30$ days is found with high significance.
+E3 was conducted by FAST from 2 February 2022 to 26 May 2022, during the third active cycle.
+In this epoch, 1,467 bright bursts with $S/N>20$ are detected in a total observing time of 34.3 hours \citep{Xu_2025arXiv250506006X}.
+The RM data of the E3 bursts also show a variation feature within several tens of days, but at a level of $\sim100\,\rm{rad\,m^{-2}}$, which is a few times lower than that of epoch one. \cite{Xu_2025arXiv250506006X} searched for the periodicity of the RM variation in the E3 bursts, and a period of $\sim30$ days was found with high significance.
 We note that the E3 RM data have a lower background level compared to that of E1 and E2, which might be due to the long-term evolution of the magneto-ionic environment.
+After E3, this source falls into quiescence.